 Requires a glass pipe and only works with crack cocaine, a slightly different form of cocaine popularized in the 1980s.
 Do not try to smoke powdered cocaine.

 Be careful: if you smoke crack cocaine you are at high risk of becoming dependent, it is also harmful to your lungs.
 Do not not smoke crack cocaine if you have asthma.
+Learn more about crack cocaine in our blog post.

 A thankfully less common way of taking cocaine, directly injected into a vein, using a needle or syringe.
 Do not use injection methods if you are not properly trained or supervised, you can seriously injure yourself.
 Never share needles, you will be at risk of contracting serious infections such as HIV and Hepatitis C.